grafana/k6-docs/docs/sources/v0.50.x/set-up/set-up-distributed-k6/usage/scheduling-tests.md

 ## Create a `CronJob`

-A `CronJob` can be defined in the following way:
+This is an example of how to define a `CronJob` in a YAML file:

 ```yaml
 # snapshotter.yml